Ta'Kiya Young's family urges officer's arrest after video shows him killing the pregnant Black woman

 He said the officers’ names cannot be released at this point because they are being treated as assault victims.
 He said one of the officer’s arms was still partially in the driver’s side window and a second officer was still standing in front of the car when Young moved the car forward.

 In Ohio, Donovan Lewis was lying on his bed in August 2022 when he was shot by a K-9 officer serving a warrant.
-Ma'Khia Bryant, a 16-year-old girl in foster care who was accused of swinging at two people with a knife, was fatally shot in April 2021, minutes before the guilty verdict was announced for the Minnesota police involved in the death of George Floyd.
+Ma'Khia Bryant, a 16-year-old girl in foster care who was accused of swinging at two people with a knife, was fatally shot in April 2021.
 In December 2020, Casey Goodson Jr., was shot five times in the back by a Franklin County sheriff's deputy.

-Ohio Families Unite for Political Action and Change, a grassroots organization focused on eradicating police brutality, said the footage shows officers’ conduct was “violent, defenseless, and egregious" and that they acted as “judge, jury and executioner.”
+Ohio Families Unite for Political Action and Change, a grassroots organization focused on eradicating police brutality, said the footage of Young's shooting shows officers’ conduct was “violent, defenseless, and egregious" and that they acted as “judge, jury and executioner.”

-“We are in pain for her family, our community, and all families impacted by police brutality who are re-traumatized upon viewing yet another murder by police in Ohio," the group said in a statement emailed to the AP.

 Young was expected to give birth to a daughter in November.
 Family and friends held a private vigil a day after Young was killed, releasing balloons and lighting candles spelling out “RIP Kiya.”
 An online effort to pay her funeral expenses has raised over $7,000.